yuantinl/SI507_Final_Project/README.md

 	You will now have an application id and an application key.
 Put them in a secrets.py file.

-2. Any other information needed to run the program (e.g., pointer to getting started info for plotly)
+2. Any other information needed to run the program

 Plotly is a graphing service that you can work with Python.
 Go ahead and regsiter an account on https://plot.ly/#/.
 In this project, specific commands will open webpage with plot.

-3. Brief description of how your code is structured, including the names of significant data processing functions (just the 2-3 most important functions--not a complete list) and class definitions.
-If there are large data structures (e.g., lists, dictionaries) that you create to organize your data for presentation, briefly describe them.
+3. Brief description of how my code is structured.

 (1) Data access
 Use get_100_biggest_cities function and class Cities to get information for cities.